Grass Roots Workshops

 Another issue discussed was stage point loads and the issues that heavy structures can have with levels.
 With all these issues in mind, the group converged on the pitch to configure a few protective options to stimulate discussion.
 Several interesting ideas were configured, which the group handed over to Live and STRI to undertake further tests at STRI's research facility.

-Live received great feedback from the group and everyone was keen to see the results of the research at the next meeting.
-Live are also in the process of undertaking the same event in Paris with our European customers.
+Live received great feedback from the group and everyone was keen to see the results of the research at the next meeting in Autumn.

-If any grounds-care professionals would like to attend either of the next meetings, please get in touch with Mark Tennant on 08700 767676.
+If any grounds-care professionals are interested in attending the next meeting at STRI in West Yorkshire, please get in touch with Mark Tennant at firstname.lastname@example.org or on 08700 767676.